 • Andaz Savannah (The closest nice hotel to City Market.)

-• The Marshall House (My top-recommended hotel within easy walking distance to City Market, but far enough away to avoid the noise.)
+• The Marshall House (My top-recommended hotel within easy walking distance to City Market, but still far enough away to avoid the noise.)

 Savannah Travel Guide